smlsharp/SMLUnit/readme.md

 #### Examples

-To perform examples with Poly/ML, build target `example` of `Makefile.polyml`.
+To run examples with Poly/ML, run the `example` target:

 ```sh